scionproto-contrib/jpan/README.md

 - `ScionDatagramSocket` works like a normal `DatagramSocket`.
 For performance and security it is recommended to use `ScionDatagramPacket` instead of the normal `DatagramPacket`.
 - `ScionSocketAddress` is an `InetSocketAddress` with the IP of a Scion enabled endhost.
-  A `ScionSocketAddress` also has the ISD/AS code of that endhost and a path to the that endhost.
+  A `ScionSocketAddress` also has the ISD/AS code of that endhost.
+- `ScionPathAddress` is a `ScionSocketAddress` with a path to the that endhost.
 - `Path` objects contain a route to a destination ("raw path") plus the full destination, i.e. SCION-enabled IP address and port.
   - If the path was created by the `ScionService` then it has `PathMetadata` with meta information (bandwidth, geo info, etc).
-  - A path returned by `receive()` (as part of a `ScionSocketAddress`) has no meta information.
+  - A path returned by `receive()` (as part of a `ScionPathAddress`) has no meta information.
 - `PathPolicy` is an interface with several example implementations for: first path returned by daemon (default), max bandwidth, min latency, min hops, ... .
   There is also `PplPolicy`, an implementation of the